-Kansas citizens are going to vote on election day, but even when their eligibility is verified, their ballot doesn’t count.
+Citizens in Kansas are going to vote on Election Day, but even when their eligibility is verified, some of their ballots won’t count.

-Meet with local government officials, such as an election commissioner, county clerk, or county commissioner and ask them to sign a letter of support for this solution.
+1. Meet with local government officials, such as an election commissioner, county clerk, or county commissioner and ask them to sign a letter supporting this solution.

-Meet with your state Representative and Senator and ask them to vote in favor of this solution.
+2. Meet with your state Representative and Senator and ask them to vote for this solution.

-Call the Election Committee Chairs and ask them to hold a hearing and a vote for an amendment to stop throwing away eligible Kansas citizens votes!
+3. Call the Election Committee Chairs and ask them to hold a hearing and a vote for an amendment to stop throwing away eligible Kansas citizens’ votes.